 Focus Counties: While the free technical advice offered by the Safety Circuit Rider is available to every community across the Commonwealth, the program selects counties with high crash rates to focus on.

-The counties selected for 2017/2018 are Graves, Laurel, Madison, Warren and Whitley.
-Mr. Hackbart will be meeting with these counties in the coming months to review the Safety Circuit Rider Program and perform Road Safety Audits on two county roads.
+The selected counties are Adair, Bullitt, Campbell, Carter, Marshall, and Simpson.
+The Safety Circuit Rider meets with these counties to review the Safety Circuit Rider Program and perform Road Safety Assessments on two county roads.